Senzing/docker-db2express-c/README.md

 1. Option #2 - Run the docker container with volumes.

-   Identify the path on local system where the database files are stored.
+   Identify the path on local system where the database files are to be stored.
-   Default: "/storage/docker/senzing/docker-compose-db2-demo"
+   Default: `/storage/docker/senzing/docker-compose-db2-demo`.
+   Example:

     ```console
     export DB2_STORAGE=/storage/docker/senzing/docker-compose-db2-demo